cgat-developers/ruffus/doc/html/_sources/intermediate_example.txt

 Conclusions
 ===================================================

-What would be spaghetti in makefile format looks just like normal python code with ruffus.
+What would be spaghetti in makefile format looks just like normal python code with *ruffus*.